hackmdio/codimd/README.md

 | facebook, twitter, github, gitlab, dropbox, google | `config.json` | for signin |
 | imgur | `config.json` | for image upload |
 | google drive, dropbox | `public/js/common.js` | for export and import |

-DB migration
----
-Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
-And run `node_modules/.bin/sequelize db:migrate`, that's it!

 Operational Transformation
 ---